jensen/sqlintro-notes/README.md

 ### Altering a Table

 We are not stuck with our initial schema.
-We can modidfy existing tables.
+We can modify existing tables.
 Some actions you could take:

 - Add or remove a column.
 - Change an existing column type.